 Rules for granting meal tickets (meal vouchers):

-- Meal tickets are optional benefit in kind, thus the company decides if they will be granted or not.
+- Meal tickets are optional benefits in kind, thus the company decides if they will be granted or not

-- The nominal value of a meal ticket is between 9.57 – 15 RON.
-The value is decided by the employer.
+- The nominal value of a meal ticket cannot exceed RON 20.
+The value is decided by the employer

-- Meal tickets are taxed by the quota of 16% corresponding to the tax on salary income, payable by the employee.
+- Meal tickets are taxed by the quota of 10% corresponding to the tax on salary income, payable by the employee

 The employment by temporary employment agency is an activity performed by a temporary employee who, at the direction of the temporary employment agency, carries out an activity for the benefit of a user.